ibm-cloud-docs/mqcloud/mqoc_admin_mqweb.md

 {: #deleteq_mqoc_admin_mqweb}

 1. Click on queue 'DEV.TEST.1'.
-2. Click on the 'Trash can' ('Delete') symbol.
+2. Click on the 'Delete' button.

  ![Image showing the trash symbol on the queues widgit](./images/mqoc_webcli_trash.png)